karloismann/itadOS/README.md

 itadOS is a GDPR-aware automated data erasure tool that integrates existing Linux utilities into a streamlined, auditable, and user-friendly erasure system.
 It is designed to be easy to use, even by less technical people, as technical decision making is automated.

-It can be configured to your liking; boot and automatically start erasing all attached disks, set a specific erasure specification, etc. The various settings are explained in itadOS_config_explained.pdf and modifying the default behavious is explained in itadOS_guides.pdf.
+It can be configured to your liking; boot and automatically start erasing all attached disks, set a specific erasure specification, etc. The various settings are explained in itadOS_config_explained.pdf and modifying the default behaviour is explained in itadOS_guides.pdf.

 **Features:** \
   • Parallel multi-disk erasure. \